learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Line Anchors

 Instead of matching anywhere in the line, restrictions can be specified.
 For now, you'll see the ones that are already part of BRE/ERE.
 In later sections and chapters, you'll get to know how to define your own rules for restriction.
 These restrictions are made possible by assigning special meaning to certain characters and escape sequences.
 The characters with special meaning are known as **metacharacters** in regular expressions parlance.
-In case you need to match those characters literally, you need to escape them with a `\` (discussed later).
+In case you need to match those characters literally, you need to escape them with a `\` (discussed in [Escaping metacharacters](#escaping-metacharacters) section).

 There are two line anchors: